scrapy/scrapy-bench/README.md

 	  --n-runs INTEGER  Take multiple readings for the benchmark.
 	  --only_result     Display the results only.
-	  --upload_result   Upload the results to local codespeed --book_url TEXT   The url to book.toscrape.com on your local machine --help            Show this message and exit.
+	  --upload_result   Upload the results to local codespeed --book_url TEXT   Use with bookworm command.
+The url to book.toscrape.com on your local machine --vmprof          Profile the benchmarker with Vmprof
+	  --help            Show this message and exit.

 	Commands: